-This is one of Michael's friends that he let live on the porch all summer.
+This is one of M's friends that he let live on the porch all summer.
 I did not find him until I started cleaning the porch and noticed him and three others similar to him just hanging out.
 Unfortunately, these are poisonous and I had to evict them.
 I'm finally prepping the porch for a deep clean that it's needed since yellow dust season, so I doubt even these mild-mannered guests would allow me to clean without a little bitey-bitey.

 Monday (the 3rd) our friends invited us out to Myeongdong and Itaewon.
 We met at their house at about 1pm and took the subway system.
 Why take our car when we could turn this into an entire outing where you have submerse yourself in the culture?

 From their house (who shall be referred to as E and M) it took about an hour and a half to get to Myeongdong.

 While there we snacked on some egg bread, or Gyeran-ppang (계란빵).
 Gyeh-ran (roll your r here; it's somewhere between an r and an l) Pahng.

 This is a delicious mix between salty and sweet.
 Think super dense cake with salty egg on top.
 A must try if you're ever in Korea!

 While we were in Myeongdong, E and I each had specific things we were looking for.
 Our search brought us to Olive Young, a Korean cosmetic brand & shop.
 Above is some sort of wine-soaked wet pads that E was interested in.
 I was looking for a very specific kind of carbonated face mask.

 I'm trying to remember if beauty products in the States are so heavily influenced by media.
 I believe they were, but it feels like it's much more common in Korea.